mxagar/tool_guides/llms/03_ollama/README.md

 ollama pull llama3

 # Run a model: interactive CLI starts
-# By default the model is also served in
+# By default this and other models can be interacted via an API in http://localhost:11434/
 ollama run llama3

 # Remove a model